ITzTravelInTime/TINURecovery/README.md

 SIP:

-- [Available only on macOS] detects the status of SIP (System.
-Integrity.
-Protection) and allows for debugabbility reguardless the actual status of it on the computer by creating a subclass and overriding the 'simulatedStatus' value.
+- [Available only on macOS, Requires Sandboxing to be turned off to work] detects the status of macOS's SIP (System Integrity Protection) and allows for debugabbility reguardless of the actual status of it on the computer by creating a subclass and overriding the 'simulatedStatus' propery.

     Basic example usage: